Keegan-Wright/YASAM/README.md

 5. Add your user as a tracked user
 6. Use the interface to idle games or manage achievements

+## Screenshots

+*Coming soon* - Screenshots of the application interface will be added to showcase the main features.

 ## Platform Compatibility

 **Note:** This application has been developed on **Linux**. **Windows** has had limited testing but everything is functional. **Not yet tested on macOS**.
 While the tooling used within YASAM is cross-platform there are extra factors at play with how processes are invoked on a platform-by-platform basis so expect some things not to work until future updates when running on a non linux system.

+## Troubleshooting

+### Common Issues

+- **Steam not detected**: Ensure Steam is running before launching YASAM
+- **API Key Issues**: Verify your Steam API key is valid and has the correct permissions
+- **Game not showing**: Refresh your game library or check privacy settings in your Steam profile
+- **Unable to idle games**: Verify your Steam account has no restrictions and games are properly installed

+For more assistance, please [open an issue](https://github.com/Keegan-Wright/YASAM/issues) on the GitHub repository.

 ## Contributing